sullyps/alcove/README-SMS.md

 ## Step 4: Configure the config files
 - backup.ini under 'notifications' should contain a 'sms_to' field with the topic ARN OR a single phone number if you only want to send messages to one number
+**The phone number or ARN need to be surrounded by "" (double quotes) so they evaluate to strings**
-- the initialization file also should include the sms region, access key, and secret key
+- the initialization file also should include the sms region, access key, and secret key **The program will not configure SMS notifications without all 4 configurations specified**